lionheart/TableViewPopoverPresenting/README.md

    }
    ```

-3. And, lastly, implement `viewControllerForPopoverAtIndexPath` to define which view controllers to show at which index paths.
+2. Implement `viewControllerForPopoverAtIndexPath` to define which view controllers to show at which index paths.
 E.g.:

    ```swift
    func viewControllerForPopoverAtIndexPath(indexPath: NSIndexPath) -> UIViewController? {